Eiffel 65: 1992–2000: Breakthrough with Europop

+2001–2005: Follow-up albums

+Their second album, Contact!, was released in 2001, with "'80s Stars" peaking at No. 9 in Italy.
+A self-titled Eiffel 65 album was released in 2003.

 Eiffel 65 also remixed, between 1999 and 2002, other artists' tracks like the Bloodhound Gang's "The Bad Touch", Nek's "La vita è", S Club 7's "Reach" and in early 2005, a remix of Yo Yo Mundi's "L'ultimo testimone".

-Bloom 06
+2005–2010: Bloom 06 and Crash Test 01

 In early March 2005, the group's DJ, Gabry Ponte, went on to focus on his solo career.
 On 16 May 2005, the other two members, Maurizio Lobina and Jeffrey Jey, decided to leave Bliss Corporation to continue with their own production company.
 Since the name "Eiffel 65" was a property of Bliss Corporation, the duo decided to continue under a new name, as announced in June 2005, Bloom 06.

-Eiffel 65's long anticipated fourth album, under the working title Crash Test, had already finished production by the time of Maury and Jeffrey's departure from Bliss Corporation.
+Eiffel 65's long-anticipated fourth album, under the working title Crash Test, had already finished production by the time of Maury and Jeffrey's departure from Bliss Corporation.
 It was renamed Crash Test 01 and was released by Bloom 06 on 13 October 2006.
 The album contains lyrics in English and Italian.

-Reunion
+2010–present: Reunion and recent work

 Bliss Corporation confirmed that a new Eiffel 65 lineup would make their debut in the summer of 2007 but the debut was postponed.
 In 2009, Bliss Corporation began to promote work from older bands by subtitling music videos and releasing "unseen" video footage from Eiffel 65.
 In June 2010, it was announced on the Bloom 06 website that Eiffel 65 would reunite once again to produce new music as well as touring.
 In an April 2012 interview, Jeffrey Jey commented on the progress of the new album:

-In the meantime they toured Europe with their New Planet Tour, a multimedia show with wide screens and in the summer of 2012, they announced a mini tour in Australia on their site.
+In the meantime, they toured Europe with their New Planet Tour, a multimedia show with wide screens, and in the summer of 2012, they announced a mini tour in Australia on their site.

 On 2 April 2016, a demo of Eiffel 65's new single "Panico" was posted on Bliss Corporation's YouTube channel.
 "Panico" and its English version "Critical" were officially released on iTunes on 1 June 2016.
 However, their fourth album release date is still unknown.

 In late February 2023, the group appeared on the list of artists who will compete in Una Voce Per San Marino, a song contest where the winning song will represent San Marino at the Eurovision Song Contest 2023 in Liverpool.

+In May 2024, they released a new single "Bestiale" with Italian singer Loredana Bertè.